-Click here to subscribe to Linda's Love Notes,
+Click here to subscribe to Linda's Help and Healing

 My friend’s response is what I'm hoping for—readers resonating with my story, understanding the struggle and its resolution.
 Maybe they’ll even consider new Bible translations and come to a better understanding of Christ’s teachings that men and women have equal value and should be equally loved and respected.

 P.S.
-Can’t wait until the paperback to God, the Devil, and Divorce is officially released?
 Email me to purchase an autographed copy.
 I use inexpensive media mail, and there’s no charge for packaging.
 Just $16.99 plus tax and $2.80 for shipping.
-Email me: Linda@Lindamkurth.com.
+Linda@Lindamkurth.com.
 The book can also be pre-ordered through several online bookstore.

 Free Resource Downloads